Ohm's Law

 Applications of Ohm's Law

-1. of the resistance from a current and voltage measurement:
+1. the resistance from current and voltage measurements:

-if U is known in volts and I in amperes:
+when U is in volts and I in amperes:

 2. the current in the form solved for I: